nitrictech/docs/docs/reference/nodejs/v0/collection/collection-query.md

 ---
 title: Node.js - collection.query()
-description: Begins a new query on a Collection.
+description: Reference for Nitric's Node.js library - Begins a new query on a Collection.
 ---

 Begins a new query on a Collection.